tuesy/altspacevr-project-hmdtracker-rails/README.md

 ```

-What we're looking for is a small bit of reusable Rails code which will allow the manipulation of the `state` attribute on the model to reflect the latest row inserted into this table.
+What we're looking for is a small bit of reusable Rails code which will result in the `state` attribute on the model to reflect the value of the `state` column of the latest row inserted into this table for that record.
 Setting the `state` attribute should also result in an insert into this table.

 We would like this to be factored in a way to be re-usable.
 Your final implementations of the two models, `Hmd` and `HmdState` should look like this: